ethereum/EIPs/EIPS/eip-FOCIL.md

 For each transaction `T` in ILs, perform the following:

 1. Check whether `T` is present in `B`.
 If `T` is present, then continue to the next transaction.
-1. Validate `T` against `S`.
+2. Validate `T` against `S`.
 If `T` is invalid, then continue to the next transaction.
-1. Execute `T` on state `S`.
+3. Execute `T` on state `S`.
 Assert that the execution of `T` fails.

-Note that we do not need to reset the state to `S`, since the only way for a transaction to alter the state is for it to execute sucessfully, in which case the block is invalid, and so the block will not be applied to the state.
+If `B` is full, the process terminates.
+Also note that we do not need to reset the state to `S`, since the only way for a transaction to alter the state is for it to execute sucessfully, in which case the block is invalid, and so the block will not be applied to the state.

 We make the following changes to the engine API: